-A facelift (rhytidectomy) can give you a more youthful, rejuvenated appearance.
-As we age, our skin gradually loses its elasticity and our facial muscles slacken.
+A facelift (rhytidectomy) can give patients a more youthful, rejuvenated appearance.
+As we age, our skin gradually loses its elasticity, and our facial muscles slacken.
 This creates the appearance of wrinkled, sagging skin, especially on the face.
 Lifestyle factors such as sun exposure, smoking and stress can also contribute to these changes.
 This can affect confidence and make patients look older than they feel.
 Thus, a facelift aims to restore the vitality in facial appearance.

 - Smooth the skin on the face.

 - Reduce the appearance of fine lines and wrinkles.

 - Reduce flabby or sagging skin around the face.

 What a facelift will not resolve

 A facelift will only smooth and tighten the skin of the lower half of the face.
 However, often the surgeon can combine a facelift with the following procedures to address other concerns:

 - Brow lift – this can reduce wrinkles on the forehead.